CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 …or read my in-depth Wahoo SYTM review.

-- Ideal for: People who want to try virtual cycling on a budget
+- Ideal for: People who want to try virtual cycling and training without paying a subscription

 - Connectivity: ANT+ FE-C, BLE FTMS